NethServer/docs/administrator-manual/en/webtop5.rst

   Key = upload.public.maxfilesize

 .. note::

-The value must be expressed in Byte
+  The value must be expressed in Byte (Example 10MB = 10485760)

 Importing contacts and calendars
 ================================